fullstack-lang/gong/README.md

 go version equal or above 1.16 is mandatory (cf. use of `embed` package).
 See https://golang.org for installation.

-Gong uses sqlite3 in a cgo free configuration.
+Gong uses sqlite3 in a cgo free configuration by default.

 ### 1.4.2. go-swagger (optional)